If you want to make cabinets, you undoubtedly need cabinet hinges.

 There is an incredible number of variants of this euro hinge, each with its own characteristics.

-Use this knowledge to clearly see the differences between these hinges and be able to choose the best hinge for your projects for the rest of your life.
+Use this knowledge to clearly see the differences between these hinges.
+Like that, you will be able to choose the best hinge for your projects for the rest of your life.

 Other names for European cabinet hinges are often Blum or Grass hinges.
 This is because these are two of the main manufacturers of this type of hinge.